-The directors have concluded that the company will continue to operate for the foreseeable future, and consequently, the accounts have been prepared on the basis of going concern.
+The Directors have concluded that whilst there is uncertainty the Directors do not believe it is material uncertainty and that the company will continue to operate for the foreseeable future.
+Consequently, the accounts have been prepared on the basis of going concern.